Sunshinepunch/GardenAPI.Solution/README.md

-# Garden API
+# 🌿 Garden API 🌿

 ### By Anna Clarke and Connor Hansen

-An API that allows developers to look up their plant hardiness zone by their zipcode, and information on a variety of seeds.
+This API stores information for everyday gardening.

 ## Technologies Used
 * C#